-Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide ODBC drivers that leverage the power of BigQuery's Standard SQL.
+Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide ODBC and JDBC drivers that leverage the power of BigQuery's Standard SQL.

 The intent of these drivers is to help users connect the power of Google BigQuery with existing tooling and infrastructure that does not have native integration.